 I guess my thing here is that Arizona was everyone’s West team for this question last year too, and that most of us know that the Panthers are good but stuck behind three extremely good teams.
 If everyone is expecting them to be dark horses, then accomplishing the hope isn’t really exceeding expectations, right?

 I think my answer here is the Montreal Canadiens.
 No one is talking about them as being in the conversation to do much of anything this year, and it’s hard to fault them.
 But the forward core isn’t that bad, Shea Weber will be healthy eventually, and if this is a good Carey Price year, he alone can pull them out of the basement.
-I don’t see them being a playoff team, or even a bubble, team, but they would be the team that I imagine could make the biggest push what would be both shocking and explainable.
+I don’t see them being a playoff team, but they would be the team that I imagine could make the biggest push what would be both shocking and explainable.

 Team most likely to disappoint: Similar idea here.
 The consensus on both sides is that this will be the Anaheim Ducks, who won the Pacific division last season on the back of great goaltending and mediocre to iffy underlying numbers.
 I can’t see them falling completely out of it, due to the Pacific being on the weaker side and the top-end talent still being there, so I’m not as inclined to agree.
 Vegas is also a popular answer, but I don’t think many are expecting a repeat of their Cinderella run; most seem to be approaching them with a completely open mind.